To Give or Not to Give: How Donors Decide According to Psychology

 Okay, now they know the cost, but what is that money “buying?”
 Unlike in a clothing store, they don’t walk away with their purchase and use it – there is no tangible exchange made.
 The return on their money is much more abstract.
 This is why it is essential to link donations with the impact they create.

 This allows the donor to feel like they are making a more informed decision.
 They feel more confident buying 5 bed nets to protect people in a Rwandan village from Malaria, than they would simply handing you $45 to fight Malaria.
 Tying a donation size to the supplies or impact it pays for presents the appeal as a buying decision, and people make those every day.

-Normative decision-making – Have you ever been in a situation where you didn’t know what to do, so you looked around to see what others were doing?
-You were looking for what psychologists call social information.
+Normative decision-making – Have you ever been in a situation where you don’t know what to do, so you look around to see what others are doing?
+You are looking for what psychologists call social information.

 People often look to their peers for clues on how to behave, so donors may be interested in who else contributes to your nonprofit (Science of Giving pg 66-67).
 If a donor’s friends have already given to you, they will probably trust their friends’ judgment.

 Availability Bias – When we make a decision, we often try to look at some kind of evidence.
 The problem is, we also tend to focus on some evidence more than others.
 Specifically, people tend to pay more attention to recent experiences.
-So if they have recently heard about financial impropriety in another nonprofit, they may falsely take that as evidence that nonprofits cannot be trusted in general.
+For example, if they hear about financial impropriety in another nonprofit, they may take that as evidence nonprofits cannot be trusted in general.